 Clients share needs with MSU agents, specialists

-RAYMOND, Miss. -- Central Mississippi agricultural producers and industry professionals met with Mississippi State University personnel to discuss research and education priorities at the 2019 Producer Advisory Council meeting on Feb.
-20.
+RAYMOND, Miss. -- Central Mississippi agricultural producers and industry professionals met with Mississippi State University personnel to discuss research and education priorities at the 2022 Producer Advisory Council meeting on Feb.
+23 in Raymond.

-More than 120 participants gathered at the annual event aimed at helping clients improve their productivity.
+The annual event is aimed at helping clients improve their productivity.
 Attendees gathered in small commodity groups to share their ideas with agents, researchers and specialists with the MSU Extension Service and the Mississippi Agricultural and Forestry Experiment Station.

 The meeting was a collaborative effort with longtime partners Alcorn State University and Hinds Community College.